YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Helper processes accelerate the rate at which an Update Process can apply an incoming replication stream to the database on a replicating instance.
 They increase replication throughput, decrease backlog, and improve manageability.

-The YottaDB/GT.M database engine performs best when multiple processes concurrently access the database, cooperating with one another to manage it.
+The YottaDB database engine performs best when multiple processes concurrently access the database, cooperating with one another to manage it.
 Therefore, it is possible for the tens, hundreds or thousands of application processes executing on an originating instance to outperform a replicating instance with only a single Update Process.
 Helper processes enable the update process to apply database updates faster and thereby keep up.

 There are two types of helper processes: